MattJin19/RBF_VAR/README.md

 ## Citing RIT ٩(๑>◡<๑)۶

-If you find this repository useful, please consider giving a star :star: and citation:
+If you find this repository useful, please consider giving a star :star: and citation the following related papers:

 ```
 @misc{Jin:2024:igaiva,